Our free membership, business.com+, takes the pain out of choosing new business services.

 • Identify the problem your product or service solves and why it’s the best possible solution.

-• Identify the executive team and key employees with bios showcasing each person’s experience and expertise.
+• Identify the executive team and key employees, with bios that showcase each person’s experience and expertise.

-Consider adding a password-protected page for investors or creating a separate website for them that links to your primary website.
-That way, you can have a webpage that specifically features the information investors want to know.
+Granados recommends adding a password-protected page for investors or creating a separate website for them that links to your primary site.
+“Add your pitch video, team bios, metrics and media mentions to manage your narrative and indicate preparedness,” Granados said.

 Optimize your social media presence.

-But instead of using every social media channel available, double down exclusively on platforms truly relevant to your business and investors.
+• Use social media marketing strategically: Your digital strategy should also include social media marketing, another essential element that will solidify your online presence and bring your brand closer to potential investors.
+However, instead of using every social channel available, focus on platforms truly relevant to your business and investors.
 For instance, if you’re an online fashion retailer, you’ll get more brand visibility via platforms like Pinterest and Instagram than X (formerly Twitter) because of your products’ visual nature.

-While most social media outreach is designed to build brand awareness and promote your products or services to potential customers, you can also reach out to potential investors through social media.
+• Use social media to reach investors: While most social media outreach is designed to build brand awareness and promote your products or services to potential customers, you can also use social media to reach out to potential investors.
 LinkedIn is the best social platform for investor outreach because you can directly message business contacts, participate in industry or investor groups and ask people in your network for introductions.

 TipBottom line

-Use highly rated social media management and marketing tools to develop specific strategies, track mentions and update and maintain your social media accounts.
+Use social media management and marketing tools to develop targeted strategies, track mentions, and update and maintain your social media accounts.

 Use your blog to tell your story.

-Blogs can be an effective method of attracting investors.
+Business blogs can be an effective way to attract investors.
 Feature high-quality blog posts or guest posts on industry influencer blogs that tell your story and highlight your company’s unique attributes and selling points.
-Search for the blogs and social media profiles of investors on your radar and comment on their posts to start forging a relationship with them.
+Engage with the blogs and social media profiles of investors on your radar by commenting on their posts to start forging a relationship with them.

 4. Engage in smart networking.

-One of the most common ways of finding investors is by rubbing elbows with other people.
+One of the best ways to find investors is by rubbing elbows with other people.
 For instance, hosting or attending a business networking event can lead to a one-on-one conversation with a potential investor who may be a future business partner.

 Here are some tips for engaging in smart networking:

 • Research event attendees: If you’re attending an industry trade show or investment event, try to get a list of attendees in advance.
 Research the individuals and firms that will be there, investigate potential investors and connect with them on LinkedIn.
 The right investor may not look the way you expect.
 They could be a current competitor or the producer of a complementary product.
-If you’re knowledgeable about their background and have already tried to establish a connection, you can better cater your in-person pitch.
+If you’re knowledgeable about their background and have already attempted to establish a connection, you can tailor your in-person pitch more effectively.

 • Talk and listen: When networking, have your elevator pitch ready if the opportunity presents itself — but it’s just as important to listen.
-By listening actively, you’ll build rapport and create relationships with people who can help you while gleaning crucial information about who is investing in what and what is important to them.
+By listening actively, you’ll build rapport and create relationships with people who can help you, as well as gather crucial information about who is investing in what and what is important to them.
 Use that information to refine your efforts.

 What to do after attracting an investor

-By combining digital and traditional marketing elements, you stand a much greater chance of catching the interest of that one person who could be the difference between funding success and financial disappointment.
+By combining digital and traditional marketing elements, you stand a much greater chance of catching the interest of that one person who could make the difference between funding success and financial disappointment.

-Skye Schooley and Howard Goldstein contributed to this article.
+Tom Anziano and Skye Schooley contributed to this article.

 Did you find this content helpful?